 This 9-10 person tent has 2 doors and 3 windows, allowing for both ventilation and easy access.

 A full coverage rain fly and included mosquito netting help keep you dry as well as bug free.
+Bug free is important, especially for small children or the in-laws you put in the backyard.

 - 2 doors, 2 rooms